Learning to Live

 There is more than one Virtue.
 “Truth is all that matters.”
 That is not True!
 That is not the only value.
 There is a lot of utility in Beauty and Goodness (arguably more utility than Truth for its own sake?).
 There is a risk to focusing on one Virtue to the exclusion of the Others.

-• The pursuit of Goodness without Truth is misdirected.
-Incorrect ideas can be harmful and damaging even when pursued in good faith.
+- The pursuit of Goodness without Truth is misdirected.
+Incorrect ideas can be harmful and damaging even when pursued with good intentions.

 Ken Wilbur, Yuval Noah Harari